 ‘The Monkees Watch Their Feet’

-Another weird one from season two involving the attempted abduction of Mickey by beings from outer space … the planet Zlotnik to be exact.
-A Mickey clone is made and, well you know… general wackiness ensues.
+Another weird one from season two involving the attempted abduction of Micky by beings from outer space … the planet Zlotnik to be exact.
+A Micky clone is made and, well you know… general wackiness ensues.
 The other hook here is a guest appearance by Pat Paulsen.
 Anyone under the age of say 45 or so probably won’t recognize the name, but he was a comedian who famously, and not so seriously, ran for president in 1968.

 ‘The Monkees Christmas Show’

-For the show’s second to last episode, Frank Zappa and Nesmith pretend to be one another, which makes for some highly amusing moments.
+For the show’s second to last episode, Frank Zappa and Mike pretend to be one another, which makes for some highly amusing moments.
 The fact that it was primarily kids watching the show made it all the stranger.
-What were we to think of Frank Zappa and Mike Nesmith destroying a car while the Mother’s Of Invention’s 'Mother People' plays in the background?
+What were we to think of Zappa and Nesmith destroying a car while the Mother’s of Invention’s “Mother People” plays in the background?
 Not your average bowl of soup.

 ‘The Frodis Caper’

 This was the final episode of the series and was directed by Micky Dolenz.
 The opening scene features The Beatles’ “Good Morning” from Sgt.
 Pepper, waking the boys up.
 The episode, not so subtly, addresses the idea of TV as mind control.
 With people hypnotized, the evil Wizard Glick is prepared to take over the world, but alas, our heroes save the day.
 How do they do this?
 By helping the giant Frodis plant to recharge!
 Once this happens, the plant emits this hazy smoke and then, suddenly everyone is, you know, mellowed out.
 What a way to end the series.